top of page

 Green and Blue Playful Illustrated World Travel Logo (14).png

-The Mindful Ears Auditory Processing Program is a specialized program that consists of a comprehensive audiological evaluation, auditory processing evaluation utilizing the Central Test Battery/Buffalo Model and individualized auditory processing therapy solutions for children (starting at age 5) and adults.
+The Mindful Ears Auditory Processing Program is a specialized program that consists of a comprehensive audiological evaluation, auditory processing evaluation utilizing the Central Test Battery/Buffalo Model, and individualized auditory processing therapy solutions for children (starting at age 6) and adults.

 Our Auditory Processing Therapy Program consists of Phonemic Analysis and Synthesis, Phonemic Training, Speech in Noise, Localization, Short-Term Auditory Memory, Working Memory, Auditory Visual-Motor Integration, and Temporal/Rhythm Training.

-To support the various modes of learning, our training includes auditory, visual, tactile and kinestetic aspects that considers the whole child.
+To support the various modes of learning, our training includes auditory, visual, tactile, and kinesthetic aspects that consider the whole child.

-Therapy may include use of speech manipulatives for phonemic training and interactive games utilizing applications such as Blooket, Kahoot, Acoustic Pioneer and Interactive Metronome.
+Therapy may include the use of speech manipulatives for phonemic training and interactive games utilizing applications such as Blooket, Kahoot, Acoustic Pioneer, and Interactive Metronome.

-Our Mindful Ears APD Program can be provided in various formats which include virtually/telehealth, home-based (mobile), library settings, and in-office.
+Our Mindful Ears APD Program can be provided in various formats, which include virtual/telehealth, home-based (mobile), library settings, and in-office.

-We understand that instructional time is pertinent for school-age students and will consider extended hours or unconventional business hours.
-Please note, there may be an additional fee for hours outside of our normal business hours.
+We understand that instructional time is pertinent for school-age students and will consider extended or unconventional business hours.
+Please note that there may be an additional fee for hours outside of our normal business hours.

 About the Our Program